Annika10/ProgrammingTask/README.md

    that can be retrieved and used by the agent.
    <br> -> include other types of data (e.g. images, videos, etc.) and file formats to provide more information to the
    agent
+5. RAG improvement: currently chunk size and other parameters of the RAG module are not optimized, which can lead to suboptimal retrieval performance.
+   <br> -> optimize the parameters of the RAG module (e.g. chunk size, number of retrieved documents, etc.)

 ### Scaling